How to set up a Fixed sequence automated flow

 Update the nodes if necessary:

-- Click the three vertical dot menu and select Delete to remove the Cancel subscription node node from a branch.
+- Click the three vertical dots menu and select Delete to remove the Cancel subscription node from a branch.

-- Click Show next to Canvas actions to add the Cancel subscription node to the final branch in the experience.
+- Click Show next to Canvas actions to add the Cancel subscription node to the final branch in the flow.

 - Drag and drop the Cancel subscription node to the final branch.